Creating SSP Customer Accounts Automatically

 The Self Service Portal can be set up for the company's staff to communicate with the internal Service Desk.
 On a Windows network, where the Active Directory contains information about all staff members, you can use the Active Directory Synchronization tool to create SSP Customer accounts automatically.
 This method is applicable if your SSP is configured to use Windows authentication.

-INFO: For details, see Configuring Active Directory Synchronization.
+INFO: For details, see Configuring User Synchronization.

 Self Service Portal Self-Registration